James Galloway Weir

 super-rare but plain Weir Argus Lockstitch

-I have just one in my Sewalot Collection
+I have just one in my Sewalot Collection.
+Weir also had a

 Before his retirement Weir experimented with a few